 how to enter

-The CMA International Content Marketing Awards are open to any agency producing content on behalf of a client, regardless of whether or not they are CMA members or which country they publish in.
+The CMA International Content Marketing Awards are open to any agency producing content on behalf of a client, regardless of whether or not they are CMA members or which country they produce content for.

 Send hard copies of your entry to:

 CMA, 31-35 Kirby Street, London, EC1N 8TE, UK